 Advantages of LLCs

-Here are some LLC perks.
+Here are some LLC perks:

 You have personal liability protection.
 While you’re not 100% protected in every single scenario, an LLC will give you a base level of liability protection.
-This means that your business is separate from your, so you’re less likely to lose your personal assets like money or property if your business gets sued.
+This means that your business is separate from you, so you’re less likely to lose your personal assets like money or property if your business gets sued.

 Flexibility with your taxes.
 As a single-member LLC, you have a choice in how to pay taxes.
 You can be taxed as a sole proprietor and file a personal tax return, or you can file as an S corporation or C corporation.
 Many choose to file as a corporation for “pass-through” tax benefits, meaning that business income “passes through” to the personal tax returns of owners and shareholders.